How to Use Machine Learning and AI in Ecommerce: Benefits and Examples

 Pricing strategy

-Furthermore, the algorithm conducts customer segmentation and real-time optimization, allowing you to implement personal pricing schemes.
+Furthermore, the algorithm conducts customer segmentation and real-time optimization, allowing you to personalize pricing schemes.

 Visual search

-Although shoppers tend to browse visual content before making a purchase, they sometimes fail to find appropriate keywords to describe what they are searching for.
-Visual search is aimed to ease the job.
+Although shoppers tend to browse visual content before making a purchase, they sometimes fail to find the right words to describe what they are searching for.
+Visual search makes it much easier.
 Customers can simply upload an image instead of typing a long and detailed query.
 As a result, the customer can narrow the search down and get more relevant items.

-Powerful tools, such as Bing Visual Search, Google Lens, and Image Search, turned this type of search into a trend.
-Catching up with the trend, the ecommerce market is making use of the Lens Your Look search engine by Pinterest that enables you to find outfit options relevant to your existing wardrobe.
+Bing Visual Search, Google Lens, and Image Search are all powerful AI tools for ecommerce that have turned this type of search into a trend.
+The market is making use of the Lens Your Look search engine by Pinterest that enables you to find outfit options relevant to your existing wardrobe.

+Meanwhile, AI-powered tools will analyze large volumes of data much faster and identify the smallest shifts in buyer behavior.
 ML techs use language processing to define words that imply a positive or negative attitude.
-Therefore, these feedback forms are a solid and insightful background for product or service improvement.
+Therefore, these feedback forms provide a solid and insightful background for product or service improvement.

 Inventory management